cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Usage: She clenched on her lip so as not to cry out with her failure to pass the interview.
 |
 | hapless
-| Definition: (especially of s person) unfortunate
+| Definition: (especially of s person) unfortunate.
 | Usage: If you are one of the many hapless car buyers who have been shafted.
-|
-| onerous
-| Definition: troublesome or oppressive
-| Synonyms: burdensome, taxing.
-| Usage: Preparing income tax returns is an onerous task, and many people resort to hiring professional accountants during tax season.
 |
 | ideate
 | Definition: To form an idea of; image or conceive